abbiedaniel/salesforce-maintenance/PD1-Cheat-Sheet.md

 | **Cons** |  - Can only insert, update or upsert <br> - Can't use on product and opportunities <br> - Can't save mappings <br> - Can't schedule imports   | - No option to turn off workflow rules |

 ![image](https://github.com/abbiedaniel/salesforce-maintenance/assets/116677150/41026379-2bf2-46e1-a7b5-28dab8514a1b)

-## Standard Relationships & Fields

-- **Master-detail**: on the child object, child obj do not have owners so they can't be used with queues
-- **Lookup**: on the child object
-- **Junction**: child object with two master detail fields, inherits security of first master
-- **External Lookup**: external parent object
-- **Internal Lookup**: external child object
-- **Roll Up Summary**: on the master, COUNT/SUM/MIN/MAX, works on lookups: Opp-Opp Product, Account-Opp, Campaign-Campaign Members
-- **Validation Rules**: don't operate on parent-child relationships
-- **Formula Field**: can't be used in a roll up summary field if it references a field on a different object or if NOW() or TODAY() methods are in the formula
-- **Cross-Object Formula Field**: created on child to reference data from parent, can't be used in roll-up summary fields

-## Schema Namespace

 </details>